 Ideology: Brexit, Trump and the Future of Humanity

 Soon after, no doubt, they’ll probably stumble upon some set of clever-sounding ideas about how to make it all instantly better, also known as an ideology.
-This a set of opinions which instantly allow an otherwise happy person to imagine what the world could be instead, and then be immediately, unendingly disappointed by what it is not.
+This is a set of opinions which instantly allow an otherwise happy adult to imagine what the world could be instead, and then be immediately, unendingly disappointed by what it is not.

 So far, so good.
 That’s your twenties sorted.